 Cryptocurrencies took the world by storm!
 Ever heard about Bitcoin?
 If you didn’t, that’s a cryptocurrency that’s worth over $16000 at the moment.
 So if you are a miner and you want someone to keep your Bitcoins for you, there is a chance for you.
 However, Bitcoin has its own advantages because the banks couldn’t get the hang of it, so there were no fees and no waiting for payment.
 This may be bad for us, but surely useful for banks.
 If they charge some fees when paying using Bitcoins and make it more mainstream, its value could decrease dramatically and lose the whole point.
 But, time will be the only factor.

 AI is constantly developing and there’s a huge chance that people in the banking sector will rapidly lose their jobs.
+It is a great example of how technology is impacting the banking sector.
 This isn’t good for us, but the banking will make a huge profit from it.
 You could now talk with the AI to get help, and not the real human, which can be very odd.
 Furthermore, the AI needs to be REALLY good and smart to provide you with the necessary info.
 But we don’t need to worry about it, at least for a few years, and then we’ll see what will happen.

 Humanoid robots are cute, so what if we implement those into our banking branches?
 Well, why not.
 Not everyone is in a mood to greet you when you come in, but these humanoid robots will.
 The aim here is to produce a user-friendly machine that could talk in multiple languages in order to help the customer and analyze his facial expressions and behavior.
 Sounds very futuristic and certain banks in Japan already use this technology.
 I’m looking forward to seeing this in my country!